openpatch/hyperbook/website/book/configuration/book.md

 ---
-name: Configuration
+name: Book Configuration
-index: 1
+index: 0
 ---

-## Configuration
+# Book Configuration

 In your new Hyperbook project you will find a `hyperbook.json` file.
 This file is for configuring Hyperbook.
 Here is a list of options you